luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 ## 10. Create AWS EMR Cluster Using AWS CLI and Submit job

+Create an IAM user

+Configure and install AWS CLI

+Create an EMR cluster using AWS CLI

+Create Pyspark code or Job

+Submit job using AWS CLI

+Submit job using Primary node

+Check output in s3 bucket

 **NOTA IMPORTANTE!** see the ZIP file in this Github repo with a real example

 Youtube video: https://www.youtube.com/watch?v=XsWnW7-8IGQ